 In this case, instead of an employment contract, the following documents must be submitted:

 In addition to Peru’s domestic legislation, Peru has ratified eight agreements to prevent double taxation and allow cooperation between each tax authorities with Switzerland, Portugal, Korea, Mexico, Canada, Chile, Brazil and the CAN (known in Spanish as “Comunidad Andina” which is comprised of Ecuador, Colombia and Bolivia).
-Also, some of them have already taken effect: Korea, Mexico, Canda, Brasil, Chile and the CAN.
+All of them have already taken effect.

 In some cases, there is the possibility that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has.